 Amazingly, all of the children recovered from their allergies according to the reports in the study.
 Additional study is needed, but the researchers in that study claimed that camel milk was more effective than medical treatments in those particular cases with no observed side effects.

-This shows a tremendous potential as a hope for those struggling with life threatening allergies.
+This shows tremendous potential as a hope for those struggling with life-threatening allergies.

 Heart and Blood Health

 The monounsaturated fats (especially oleic acid) present in camel milk give it some of the same benefits as olive oil.
 It also contains A2 beta-casein, which is different than the A1 casein found in most dairy milk.
 (A2 casein is present in goat milk as well, which is why some people who cannot handle cow dairy can handle goat-based products.)

 The A2 beta-casein in camel milk may be partially responsible for the heart and immune protective effects.
 From Live Science:

 A1 beta casein is broken down into an opioid-like peptide called beta-casomorphin-7 (BCM-7).
 BCM-7 has been shown to suppress the immune system, cause inflammation in the gastrointestinal tract and contribute to arterial plague formation, according to Lori Chong, a registered dietitian at The Ohio State University Wexner Medical Center.
 “It has been implicated in the development of Type 1 diabetes — probably related to its immune suppression and role in GI tract inflammation.”

 Other research indicates that the unique fatty acid profile in milk from camels is more beneficial to the heart and to maintain healthy cholesterol levels.